SE-TINF22B2/G1-CashCompass/.github/ISSUE_TEMPLATE/ui.md

 ---
-name: UI
+name: User Interface
-about: Issues for the UI
+about: Issues of the UI
 title: '[UI]'
 labels: 'UI'
 assignees: ''